 What AEP is Doing About Releases

-Releases to air and water are an unavoidable consequence of burning coal.
-Through the years, we have made investments to reduce various chemical emissions and waste streams.
-The AEP system uses many technologies that control or eliminate certain types of water, air and solid waste pollution from its coal-fired, natural gas-fired, oil-fired power plants, coal mining facilities, nuclear plants and other operations.
+Chemical releases are an unavoidable consequence of turning fossil fuels into useful electrical energy.
+Through the years, we have made significant investments to reduce or repurpose various chemical emissions and waste streams.
+The AEP system uses many technologies that control or eliminate certain types of water, air and solid waste releases from its coal-fired, natural gas-fired, oil-fired power plants, coal mining facilities, nuclear plants and other operations.

 Factors affecting TRI release estimate change from year to year for American Electric Power facilities.
 These factors include: fuel use and characteristics, data source changes, facility operational changes and updated estimation methodologies.